jfhren/decode_flac/README.md

 and compare the md5 sums.

 You can also add `--big-endian` to output pcm with big endian order.
-To compare the md5, you can output big endian order pcm with mplayer for example:
+To compare the md5 sums, you can output big endian order pcm with mplayer for example:
 `mplayer -ao pcm:nowaveheader:file=some_filename.pcm -format s16be
 some_flac_file.flac`
 Be sure to match the number of bits per sample though.